paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 A referendum is actually pretty simple; you just say yes or no. Really, the *hard *part of the referendum is to decide what the wording is going to be for the question.
 The wording is not up to you; that's up to the group that puts the initiative together or the legislators that wrote the referendum.
 This group tries to consider what the voters want, and that is the hard part.
 It’s part of the mechanism for the idea that you are represented.

-{% include sim.html title="Referendum - Your Ballot" caption="Yes or No?" id="yesno_sim" link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04DQQz8lZPrFVo_9nH5CERBg-5SBCkF0gkQhCJC8O14PQoUKLpi1h7v7Ni-T8q0W5bSEhfZp0WsJra-3yfiQbD2xFVGrLTLiYx29J0pUYmwepFzzSGnf58z_SozX2U4hzYzxFkQwgAbAO-zG2AHN8Dm6M-JwxykuI4nhRFJcAIZsbgoLqMOFcmGqCOa44LmMMpjBFBSGFIFD0PqSgujrIKAms6_921IxWG0Nlo1uRxcbNFxsLhlf3KGHq1hATBncyRLBvBYy0rTw_F9Wtfn6fZlWmlsCU0XDdGCpksBoOnSUNJRgqZrBnBUVjRcMbpaoqFhtkKiwlPF2BvW1zCsJiHRFIBhNWyvXX6fBhI_CydJmmzk0WSHYOfw1GGmw0w3JAsAfjr0Omz1YeumJHo8bNvL6f78evRp3W0fb4ft6XSmrx9CIcEjBQMAAA)" %}
+{% include sim.html title="Referendum - Your Ballot" caption="Yes or No?" id="yesno_sim" gif = "gif/yesno.gif" link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VSu04DQQz8lZPrFVo_9nH5CERBg-5SBCkF0gkQhCJC8O14PQoUKLpi1h7v7Ni-T8q0W5bSEhfZp0WsJra-3yfiQbD2xFVGrLTLiYx29J0pUYmwepFzzSGnf58z_SozX2U4hzYzxFkQwgAbAO-zG2AHN8Dm6M-JwxykuI4nhRFJcAIZsbgoLqMOFcmGqCOa44LmMMpjBFBSGFIFD0PqSgujrIKAms6_921IxWG0Nlo1uRxcbNFxsLhlf3KGHq1hATBncyRLBvBYy0rTw_F9Wtfn6fZlWmlsCU0XDdGCpksBoOnSUNJRgqZrBnBUVjRcMbpaoqFhtkKiwlPF2BvW1zCsJiHRFIBhNWyvXX6fBhI_CydJmmzk0WSHYOfw1GGmw0w3JAsAfjr0Omz1YeumJHo8bNvL6f78evRp3W0fb4ft6XSmrx9CIcEjBQMAAA)" %}

 And let's see a whole group of people.

-{% include sim.html title="Referendum - Result" caption="Everybody Votes" id="yesno_many_sim" link="[link](https://paretoman.github.io/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRsWpDMQz8leDZgyVL8nM-onToUt7LkEKGwqMpbTKE0n57ZR1phxAMPktnnU_yVyppO8_aMinv8sximWTa7XKiQZCwx33ENW1LThK7xm5-g_PN8rvNmZJvljPTXabfZajEczQcjZARwhDBEcESGcANkDj6c-zQI8uu40l2HXLg4BgyLEi6THWADDdEE6IeBbWEURojoSAqDNUKHoaqK82EawYCarX_1UtIjQNdD3w91FE-DhJV8i8nFlal4UNgTnoktQBcL_0s6fnwuSxvm4fjZknJ02hZa8xB0bIqAC1rw5UpXlW0bAWAwRnaNQzONNqpbswgYXBkGHrD5zXUNg542a_r8fR0eT-4z8f1_LFfX0-X9P0LH8D-m48CAAA)" %}
+{% include sim.html title="Referendum - Result" caption="Everybody Votes" id="yesno_many_sim" gif = "gif/yesno_many.gif" link="[link](https://paretoman.github.io/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRsWpDMQz8leDZgyVL8nM-onToUt7LkEKGwqMpbTKE0n57ZR1phxAMPktnnU_yVyppO8_aMinv8sximWTa7XKiQZCwx33ENW1LThK7xm5-g_PN8rvNmZJvljPTXabfZajEczQcjZARwhDBEcESGcANkDj6c-zQI8uu40l2HXLg4BgyLEi6THWADDdEE6IeBbWEURojoSAqDNUKHoaqK82EawYCarX_1UtIjQNdD3w91FE-DhJV8i8nFlal4UNgTnoktQBcL_0s6fnwuSxvm4fjZknJ02hZa8xB0bIqAC1rw5UpXlW0bAWAwRnaNQzONNqpbswgYXBkGHrD5zXUNg542a_r8fR0eT-4z8f1_LFfX0-X9P0LH8D-m48CAAA)" %}

 For an election, the hard part happens in the primary.
 The general election is easy: there's two choices (at least in the United States, where I'm from, there's two choices).
 There's not a lot to think about.
 Each party has put up their nominee, and you pick the one closest to you.

 {% capture cap3 %}{{ A }} or {{ B }}?{% endcapture %}

-{% include sim.html title="General Election" caption=cap3 id="ab_sim_general" link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRu2oEMQz8F9curKfX-xUp0i1bXCDFwcKFcCmOkH-PrOGS4jgWPJJHGo-036WVddusVzLe68bqlXTZ91poEqQc-Zi5lLXVonlanh4VXB--qO3BtPrwBbM8ZcZThlo-R9PRTBkpDBEcESyRA8IAaWA8xwEjbzl04pJDhwI4OYYMKy5DRgIgwx3Zgmxkg7Q0SnMllITAkAh4GJJQ2ghlDgJqMv76NaVmQPeA74HM9hlodum_nHpa1Y4fAnM68tKwKoMxw4gmObdhRDMARrSOkiVfMYzoDYBFOcZzLMot7UsYcUg4HDiW3OGgo7dzwtvpOC7X19vHe1nLy_H1eTrO11v5-QXpTWN6fwIAAA)" %}
+{% include sim.html title="General Election" caption=cap3 id="ab_sim_general" gif = "gif/ab_general.gif" link="[link](http://127.0.0.1:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRu2oEMQz8F9curKfX-xUp0i1bXCDFwcKFcCmOkH-PrOGS4jgWPJJHGo-036WVddusVzLe68bqlXTZ91poEqQc-Zi5lLXVonlanh4VXB--qO3BtPrwBbM8ZcZThlo-R9PRTBkpDBEcESyRA8IAaWA8xwEjbzl04pJDhwI4OYYMKy5DRgIgwx3Zgmxkg7Q0SnMllITAkAh4GJJQ2ghlDgJqMv76NaVmQPeA74HM9hlodum_nHpa1Y4fAnM68tKwKoMxw4gmObdhRDMARrSOkiVfMYzoDYBFOcZzLMot7UsYcUg4HDiW3OGgo7dzwtvpOC7X19vHe1nLy_H1eTrO11v5-QXpTWN6fwIAAA)" %}

 The hard part happens in the primary.
 That's where you have many more competitors.
 There are two primaries going on at the same time, and in each one there is the same decision process, where one party wants to put up a candidate that can beat the other party.

 {% capture cap4 %}{{ A }} or {{ B }}?
 Which would beat the other party?{% endcapture %}

-{% include sim.html title="Primary Election" caption=cap4 id="ab_sim_primary" link="[link](http://localhost:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMWoEMQz8i2sXlizJ3n1FinTLFhdIEVhICJfiCPl7JM2FIxyHixntaMcj-bu0sm6bjkrKe92IyZkFm8GmM7alkrV9r4WiecqfwOyMQuhlbbVIWakWTW7eyvXueO9wpdW748p8qCwPFWp5HUW0KBklApEAEIkM4AFIHP26gCW_csuKKWdgt2EH2DAGY7fpDrDhgWqiWvKH3jIoxUoohY5AvUNHoO5Om-83TrQaRDh2DEu-ru6iwDJmFbpRvtEOs6CSDvLfXizjy8AjIbAseCysTxFWMbb23IVe31MBGFsHWmbepBjbGgDLM4xsWJ5pJo1RDBaGBIbFDyQY-HdwwsvpON7Pz5eP17KWp-Pr83S8nS_l5xcgCQz0sAIAAA)" %}
+{% include sim.html title="Primary Election" caption=cap4 id="ab_sim_primary" gif = "gif/ab_primary.gif" link="[link](http://localhost:4000/ballot/sandbox/?v=2.5&m=H4sIAAAAAAAAA3VRMWoEMQz8i2sXlizJ3n1FinTLFhdIEVhICJfiCPl7JM2FIxyHixntaMcj-bu0sm6bjkrKe92IyZkFm8GmM7alkrV9r4WiecqfwOyMQuhlbbVIWakWTW7eyvXueO9wpdW748p8qCwPFWp5HUW0KBklApEAEIkM4AFIHP26gCW_csuKKWdgt2EH2DAGY7fpDrDhgWqiWvKH3jIoxUoohY5AvUNHoO5Om-83TrQaRDh2DEu-ru6iwDJmFbpRvtEOs6CSDvLfXizjy8AjIbAseCysTxFWMbb23IVe31MBGFsHWmbepBjbGgDLM4xsWJ5pJo1RDBaGBIbFDyQY-HdwwsvpON7Pz5eP17KWp-Pr83S8nS_l5xcgCQz0sAIAAA)" %}

 ### Pairwise Ranking